 Videos and Music: Due to space limitations in the Curriculum Collection Room, educational video recordings (DVDs or VHS tapes) and music CDs are shelved in the Library's Media Department on the Main Level.
-For tips on locating these materials using the library catalog, refer to the Locating Media Guide (pdf) or view this short video on finding videos in the library.
+For information about the Media Department, click here or view this short video on finding videos in the library.

 You can find recommended online sources of media in our Images and Media online guide.